nephio-project/docs/content/en/docs/neo-porch/2_concepts/theory.md

 * Update the package contents of a draft package revision by pushing an edited local copy to the draft (`porchctl rpkg push`).
   Example edits:
   * Add, modify, or delete resources in the package.
-  * Add, modiy, or delete the KRM functions in the pipeline in the package's `kptfile`.
+  * Add, modify, or delete the KRM functions in the pipeline in the package's `kptfile`.
     * e.g.: mutator functions to transform the KRM resources in the package contents; validator functions to enforce validation.
   * Add, modify, or delete a sub-package.